SummaryRead the full fact sheet

 Early congenital syphilis symptoms (up to 2 years of age) may include:

 Late congenital syphilis symptoms (which presents after 2 years) may include:

 - eye problems

-Although rare in Australia, pregnant women who have syphilis can pass on the infection to their unborn baby.
+Pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.

 Syphilis can also be passed through infected blood.
-However, blood used in blood donations is routinely screened for syphilis in Australia.
+However, blood used in is routinely screened for syphilis in Australia.

-A regular sexual health check-up with your local doctor or sexual health centre can detect syphilis using a blood test.
-If you are a man having sexual contact with other men (including oral sex), it is important to be screened at least twice a year.
+A regular sexual health check-up with your local GP (doctor) or sexual health centre can detect syphilis.
 Just ask your doctor or nurse for a test.
-Test results are normally available within a week.

 Syphilis is easy to detect using: